Backcountry Safety is a Shared Responsibility

 The only constant in life is human fallability, so when we’re away from the social safety net, we need to know we can rely on each other.

-From a Search and Rescue perspective none of these reasons for climbing a mountain makes a damn bit of difference.
+From a Search and Rescue perspective none of the reasons for climbing a mountain makes a damn bit of difference when you’re rolling someone into a body bag and flying them off a mountain in a cargo net

 Musing on managing a recent multi day search for a missing dog walker, and a lost person behaviour profile for Dog Walkers